 Master the Art of Kitchen Lighting Layout

 A good kitchen lighting layout is the first step to an effective kitchen lighting design.
-Generally, this can be done based on your cabinet layout and then further dividing it into specific areas that need lighting for various purposes like cooking, preparation, cleaning, etc. So you can broadly classify your kitchen layout into four lighting areas:
+Generally, you can do this based on your cabinet layout.
+And then further dividing it into specific areas that need lighting for various purposes like cooking, preparation, cleaning, etc. So you can broadly classify your kitchen layout into four lighting areas:

 * Task lighting area under which you can consider the counters, sink and cooking range area